Iran invites IAEA chief Grossi to Tehran for talks | DW | 15.11.2021

 The head of the UN's nuclear watchdog had previously complained about a lack of communication.
 The invitation comes as Iran prepares to return to nuclear talks in Vienna.

-Iran said on Monday that it had invited the head of the International Atomic Energy Agency (IAEA) Rafeal Grossi to Tehran, ahead of the restarting of talks in Vienna over the 2015 Iranian nuclear deal.
+Iran said on Monday that it had invited the head of the International Atomic Energy Agency (IAEA), Rafael Grossi, to Tehran, ahead of the restarting of talks in Vienna about the 2015 Iran nuclear deal.

 The invite comes days after the UN's nuclear watchdog chief called the lack of communication from Tehran "astonishing."